List of tallest buildings in Shijiazhuang

+This list of tallest buildings in Shijiazhuang ranks skyscrapers in Shijiazhuang, Hebei, China by height.
 Shijiazhuang is the capital and the largest city in Hebei province.
 Just 2 hours away from China's capital, Beijing, it is one of the principal cities in the Jing-Jin-Ji Metropolitan Region.
 With 10 million residents in the prefecture level area and 4 million residents in the urban districts, it's the 26th most populous city in China.